yeraydiazdiaz/yeraydiazdiaz.github.io/index.md

 I'm a software engineer based in London, UK.
 I work as a freelancer helping companies develop maintainable and scalable projects.

-I code primarily in Python and JavaScript and have experience in Ruby, Objective-C, and C#, but most of all I love clean code.
+I code primarily in Python and JavaScript and have experience in Elixir, Ruby, Objective-C, and C#, but most of all I love clean code.

 I'm a moderator and contributor on [PyPI.org](https://pypi.org) and co-organizer of the [London Python Meetup](https://www.meetup.com/LondonPython/).
 I also like to write about code, usually articles that help people get started on certain technologies or practices that I've struggled with or am passionate about.
 Have look at the [blog](/blog) or [my Medium page](https://medium.com/@yeraydiazdiaz/) if you're interested.